Mig-uel/advanced-js/object-oriented-programming/notes.md

 Classes are a way to create objects with shared properties and methods.
 Classes are a blueprint for creating objects.
 They are a way to create objects with the same properties and methods.

 - Classes are created using the `class` keyword.
+- Class names are capitalized by convention.
+It is a way to distinguish classes from regular objects.
 - Classes have a `constructor` method that is called when a new object is created.
 - The `constructor` method is used to set up the initial state of the object.
 - Methods are defined inside the class using the `method` syntax.